awaisrohaila-beep/pressure-sensor/README.md

 **When working on a story:**
 1. Reference the story number in your branch name: `feature/story-1-login`
 2. Mention it in PR descriptions: "Implements Story #1: User login"
-3. Check off the checkbox when the story is fully implemented and merged
+3. Check off the checkbox when the story is fully implemented and merged..

 For full project requirements and architecture, see the `Requirements/` folder.